Getting your first 3D printer

 and a video just to learn some lingo https://youtu.be/Su2pf-GpxAQ

-3D printing software I recommend Cura found here it is free there are many other free ones but have had best luck using Cura some printers require you to use there slicer
+3D printing software I recommend Cura found at the Ultimaker webpage it is free there are many other free ones but have had best luck using Cura some printers require you to use there slicer

 What do you feed your 3D printer?
 For resins there are a few of them but I generally say stick with manufacture recommended resin as they have different UV cures sometimes.